Tag Archives: Gus Van Sant

 The film then returns to 1970 as we meet Penn as Milk and follow his decade-long battles and prosperity of changing the gay culture.

-Particularly heartbreaking is Penn’s facial reactions during his assassination scene-a scene that director Gus Van Sant brilliantly shoots as a follow-up to a joyous scene when Proposition 6 is defeated.
+Particularly heartbreaking is Penn’s facial reaction during his assassination scene, a scene that director Gus Van Sant brilliantly shoots as a follow-up to a joyous scene when Proposition 6 is defeated.

 As a troubled colleague, Dan White (Brolin), (rumored to be himself closeted and struggling with self-identity), fires several shots into Harvey at City Hall, the scene is filmed in slow motion for additional dramatic effect and poignancy.

-The look of pain and sadness on Milk’s face will undoubtedly bring tears to even the most hard-hearted viewer.
+The look of pain and sadness on Milk’s face will undoubtedly bring tears to even the hardest-hearted viewer.

 A minute criticism noticed while watching Milk is that, except for Penn, many of the supporting characters (Hirsch, Franco, and especially Alison Pill) seem to be “dressed up” in 1970s costumes, giving a forced rather than authentic feel.

-The costume designers seem intent on making them look so realistic that it backfires and looks more like actors made up to look like they are from the 1970s.
+The costume designers seem intent on making them look so realistic that it backfires and makes them look more like actors made up to look like they are from the 1970s.

 Penn, however, looks and acts spot-on and stands out from the rest of the cast by miles.